 I started smoking before I’d go to class, and instead of driving, I’d walk to the bus station (I’m an awful driver already and I hated driving while stoned).

 Eventually, I started skipping the bus, making a cup of coffee, bundling up, putting in headphones, and walking the four miles to school and back.

 Cannabis relieved my pain enough to be able to move for long periods of time and made it a lot more… well… fun.

 Over the next few months, I started losing a lot of weight.
 As winter turned to spring, I parked my van and started getting stoned and walking to the grocery store, the movies, and pretty much anywhere I could walk.
-I would sometimes walk 15 miles a day.

-As I started losing the weight, and started moving more, my back pain started easing up.
+As I started losing the weight, and started moving more, my back pain started easing up even when I wasn’t using cannabis.
 While it wasn’t completely healed, I knew something good was happening.

-Cannabis and Diet
+Cannabis and Food

 Remember when I said that one of the first lessons I learned from cannabis therapy was learning how to feel when something made me feel shitty?